-Your organization should have formal inspection and maintenance procedures in place to ensure all vehicles and equipment are in safe working condition.
-Procedures may vary by vehicle type but should at least meet the manufacturer's recommendations.
+Your organization should have a formal inspection and maintenance procedures in place to ensure all vehicles and equipment are in safe working condition.
+These procedures will vary depending on the vehicle type, but they should at least match the manufacturer's recommendations.
 Key elements of an inspection and maintenance program include:

-- A written vehicle inspection and maintenance program - Vehicle pre-trip/post-trip inspection requirements - Periodic inspection by a qualified mechanic - A process for reporting and correcting mechanical problems - Vehicle standards for age, condition, and safety features - Documentation to record all inspections and repairs - For regulated commercial vehicles, a review of roadside inspection results and follow-up actions taken to fix any defects.
+- A written vehicle inspection and maintenance program - Vehicle pre-trip/post-trip inspection requirements - Periodic inspection by a qualified mechanic - A process for reporting and correcting mechanical problems - Vehicle standards for age, condition and safety features - Documentation to record all inspections and repairs - For regulated commercial vehicles, a review of roadside inspection results and follow-up actions taken to fix any defects.

 How well you maintain your vehicles impacts more than just operational efficiency.
-Issues such as worn tires, bad brakes, and burned-out lights can lead to accidents.
+Issues such as worn tires, bad brakes and burned out lights can lead to accidents.
 A poorly maintained vehicle will be more likely to break down, which means your drivers could be stranded on the side of the road.
 The maintenance program should be constructed to ensure vehicles are inspected regularly.
-Vehicles should be inspected by experienced mechanics to ensure they are in good working condition and safe.
+Vehicles should be inspected by experienced mechanics in order to ensure they are in good working condition and safe.
 This is especially true for older vehicles, vehicles that are not used often, pool vehicles and commercial vehicles.
-Employees should perform daily visual inspections of vehicles.
+Employees should do a visual inspection daily on the vehicles.
 For safety-related problems, place vehicles out of service so they will not be used until repaired.
 All vehicle inspections, repairs and ongoing preventative maintenance must be documented.
-This documentation creates a record of completed and upcoming maintenance tasks.
+This creates an archive of what work has been done and what future work needs to be completed.
 This documentation can also play a crucial role after an accident if there are allegations that your vehicle was not maintained adequately.